nasa/isaac/dense_map/geometry_mapper/readme.md

 careful choice to be made for the last one.
 Images for the desired camera must be present in the bag file at the the specified topic.

+The haz_cam must be included among the camera types and camera topics as it is necessary to build the mesh.

 ## With simulated data

 When working with simulated data, the flag